- This week, we have registered one new major short call.

 - Lastly, we are tracking the most recent stock price gyrations at several previous targets.
-We feature a failed EV company falling further, Trump SPAC and an EV scooter company which is rebounding.
+We focus on a failing AI pivot, a questionable smart lock company and a rebounding used car business.

 Save time and ask us for independent short thesis verification.
 Get our custom support.
 Contact Breakout Point!

 Bits and Pieces

 - Gotham City released an update on SES Imotag (SESL) and delivered a report talking about the company's response to the initial report in July.
 The activist believes the short thesis holds as the company itself is acknowledging many of the risks.

 Gotham City Research Response to the SES Imagotag July 10 Press Releasehttps://t.co/0mbVrg1MkR— Gotham City Research (@GothamResearch) September 11, 2023